1. Overview

 HOBI data are provided quarterly, spanning five years (the extract period).
 If an individual has a departure within the extract period but has a visa end date beyond the extract period, they have permission to return to the UK on this visa.
 Therefore, we use their visa end date as a proxy for a future departure date.
 We include these individuals within the immigration estimate, even if they have a departure within 12 months of their first arrival, until their visa end date has been reached and it can be confirmed that they have stayed in the UK for fewer than 12 months.

-Adjustments to produce provisional non-EU migration estimates
+Adjustments to produce provisional estimates of migration

 Immigration early leaver adjustment